NicholasWMRitchie/HyperspectraWithNeXL.jl/README.md

 to make a reproducible scientific project named
 > HyperspectraWithNeXL

+HyperspectraWithNeXL provides the code and data discussed in the paper "Reproducible Spectral and Hyper-Spectral Analysis using NeXL"

-It is authored by Nicholas W. M. Ritchie.
+The project is authored by Nicholas W. M. Ritchie.

 To (locally) reproduce this project, do the following:

 0. Download this code base.
-Notice that raw data are typically not included in the git-history and may need to be downloaded independently.
+Notice that not all raw data is included in the git-history but will be automatically downloaded from the NIST MIDAS site upon first demand.
 1. Open a Julia console and do:
    ```
    julia> using Pkg